confluentinc/event-streaming-patterns/docs/event-stream/event-stream.md

 [Event Processing Applications](../event-processing/event-processing-application.md) need to communicate, and ideally the communication is facilitated with [Events](../event/event.md).
 The applications need a standard mechanism to use for this communication.

 ## Problem
-How can we coordinate [Event Processors](../event-processing/event-processor.md) using event streaming?
+How can [Event Processors](../event-processing/event-processor.md) and applications communicate with each other, using event streaming?

 ## Solution
 ![event-stream](../img/event-stream.png)